KeithBillings/KeithBillings/README.md

 ### Hello World! 👋
-#### I am a front end web developer who specializes in React, and React frameworks.
+#### I am a full stack web developer who specializes in React, and React frameworks.
 I graduated from the University of Oregon's full stack web development program and received accolades from my teaching staff, classmates, and recruiters.
 I graduated with straight A's, the beginning of a new network, and a certification.
 Other than learning MongoDB, Express, React, and Node.js, I also learned MySQL, Git, jQuery, Bootstrap, Material-UI, Google APIs, NASA APIs, version control, and how to work in an Agile environment.

 I then never stopped learning and immediately began courses through Udemy to gain even more knowledge.
 I wanted to improve my skills in React, so I began a course teaching Redux, GraphQL, Stripe, and Firebase.
 Along the way I learned Next.js, Typescript, SCSS, Shopify, and more!